kanzure/docker-basenode/README.md

 ## ssh

 Just grep for the IP address and then ssh into the container.
-Also there is a thing called nsenter?
+Also there is a thing called [nsenter](https://github.com/jpetazzo/nsenter).

 ``` bash
 sudo docker ps .. something ..